 These materials need not be submitted all at once.
 Materials can be submitted as they become available, but no later than January 15.

 The final stage of the application process occurs when the candidate, upon the approval of the faculty committee, is invited to meet with the committee on Admissions.
 These final interviews are generally scheduled between December and March at JTS.
 Interviews are also conducted in Jerusalem in early winter (applicants who apply in Israel must complete their applications by December 15).
-As part of the interview process, applicants are required to take a Hebrew placement examination, and may be required to take a psychological assessment.
+As part of the interview process, applicants are required to take a Hebrew placement examination, and prior to enrollment must take Bible and Talmud placement examinations as well.

 The decision of the Admissions committee will be communicated as soon as possible.
 Accepted candidates are to send in their registration forms by April 15.

 The formal program of The Rabbinical School requires five or six years of full-time study.
 Entering students are assessed for their proficiency in Modern Hebrew, in the vocabulary and grammar of Biblical Hebrew and its rabbinic commentaries, and in the ability to study the Babylonian Talmud with its traditional commentaries.
 Upon completion of placement exams in these three areas, students are registered in either Skill Level 1 or Skill Level 2 courses for the fall.
 Generally speaking, Skill Level 1 students remain in New York for a second year, completing Skill Level 2, before heading to Israel, while students entering at Skill Level 2 proceed to Israel for their second year.
 Some students may be instructed to complete additional training in Hebrew language or text study during the summers in order to achieve the level of mastery required for studies in Israel and in the Iyun program.